 1. Whenever you can, visit the centres, “spy” the people and infrastructures around, develop the situational awareness.

-2. Ask for information and request an appointment with the organizers or tutors of the courses.
-Prepare these meetings in advance with all the questions that come into your mind focusing on finding out more about, not only the programmes, but also the lecturers.
+2. Ask for information and request an appointment with the (line) managers, organizers or tutors of the courses (hires).
+Prepare these meetings in advance with all the questions that come into your mind focusing on finding out more about, not only the programmes, but also the lecturers (studies-wise) or about the work method, division of tasks, duties, rights and responsibilities (job-wise).
 Go to the information sessions and the education fairs.
 Do not believe the myths, only the facts.
-Read carefully all the courses details in the curricula, webpages, leaflets and any document that you have compiled.
+Read carefully all the details in the curricula, webpages, leaflets and any document that you have compiled.

-4. It can be importat to include the Environment aspects in the previous point: public transportation, cost of living, support networks and workmates, distance from home-land, gender distribution, accommodation, countryside, communication, cultural shock, climate, friends, local industries.
-In fact, you can do this research during the first item above.
+4. It can be important to include the Environment aspects in the previous point: public transportation, cost of living, support networks and workmates, distance from home-land, gender distribution, accommodation, countryside, communication, cultural shock, climate, friends, local industries.
+In fact, you can do this research during the first bullet pointed above.

 5. If you are confused, think about your friends and talk to people that have passed through the same some time ago.
 Again, do not believe the myths.